I help LBD caregivers turn the chaos of caregiving into calm management so they can focus more on their loved ones and less on the to-dos.

 • Chronic back pain (33% of caregivers).
 Rates similar to ICU nurses and spinal cord injury caregivers.

-There’s a gap.
-Not many people, including healthcare professionals, know about LBD - even if they know about dementia.
-When most people hear “dementia” they automatically think Alzheimers.
+There's a gap.
+Not many people, including healthcare professionals, know about LBD.
+When most hear "dementia," they think Alzheimer's.

-After all of the research I had done for myself, I decided that if it would help one other person, I needed to share it.
+After developing systems that transformed our experience, I realized: if this could help one other person, I needed to share it.

 woman reading ebook in coffee shop

-• A welcoming space where questions are encouraged and support is available.
+• A welcoming space where your questions are encouraged and support is available

 close up of hands holding lavender plant